Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor

 The probe light from the 780 nm distributed Bragg reflective (DBR) laser also passes through the AOM and the polarizer to become linearly polarized light with a beam diameter of $\sim$ 2 mm.
-The frequency of the probe light is 18 GHz blue detuned from the D2 transition line of Rb, and the light intensity entering the cell is 3.18 $mW/cm^2$.
-After traversing the cell along the x-axis, the probe light enters a balanced polarimeter where the optical signal is converted into an electrical signal and feed into the lock-in amplifier(LIA).
+The frequency of the probe light is blue detuned 18 GHz from $\rm{^{87}Rb}$ D2 line F=2-F'=2 transition line, and the light intensity entering the cell is 3.18 $mW/cm^2$.
+After traversing the cell along the x-axis, the probe light enters a balanced polarimeter where the optical signal is converted into an electrical signal and fed into the LIA.

-For the spin noise spectroscopy configuration, as shown in Fig. 1(b), the direction of the static magnetic field is also along the z-axis.
-Only a 780 nm linearly polarized probe light is used to traversing the vapor cell along the x-axis.
-The rotation of the probe light polarization received by the balanced polarimeter, subsequently into the fast Fourier transform (FFT) to convert the time-domain signal into a frequency-domain signal.
+For the spin noise spectrum configuration, as shown in Fig. 1(b), the direction of the static magnetic field is along the z-axis.
+Only a 780 nm linearly polarized probe light is used to traverse the vapor cell along the x-axis.
+The rotation of the probe light polarization is received by the balanced polarimeter, subsequently into the fast Fourier transform (FFT) to convert the time-domain signal into a frequency-domain signal.